 A majority of our revenue activities are transacted in U.S. dollars.
-However, the Company is exposed to foreign currency exchange rate risk inherent in conducting business globally in numerous currencies, of which the most significant to our operations for the year ended April 30, 2013 is the Canadian dollar.
-We are primarily exposed to a strengthening Canadian dollar as our operating expenses are primarily denominated in Canadian dollars while our revenues are primarily denominated in U.S. dollars.
-The Company's foreign currency risk management program includes foreign currency derivatives with cash flow hedge accounting designation that utilizes foreign currency forward contracts to hedge exposures to the variability in the U.S. dollar equivalent of anticipated non-U.S. dollar- denominated cash flows.
-These instruments generally have a maturity of less than one year.
-For these derivatives, our company reports the after-tax gain or loss from the effective portion of the hedge as a component of accumulated other comprehensive income (loss) in stockholders' equity and reclassifies it into earnings in the same period in which the hedged transaction affects earnings, and within the same line item on the consolidated statements of operations as the impact of the hedged transaction.
+However, the Company is exposed to foreign currency exchange rate risk inherent in conducting business globally in numerous currencies, of which the most significant to our operations for the year ended April 30, 2014 is the Canadian dollar.
+The Company's foreign currency risk management program includes foreign currency derivatives with cash flow hedge accounting designation that utilizes foreign currency forward contracts to hedge exposures to the variability in the U.S. dollar equivalent of anticipated non-U.S. dollar-denominated cash flows.

 The Company also routinely enters into foreign currency forward contracts, not designated as hedging instruments, to protect it from fluctuations in exchange rates.
-As of April 30, 2013, the Company had \$2,000,000 of notional value foreign currency forward contracts maturing through October 1, 2013 (2012: nil).
+During the year ended April 30, 2014, the Company entered into various foreign currency forward contracts that matured through February 28, 2014.
+As of April 30, 2014, the Company had no foreign currency forward contracts.
+As of April 30, 2013, the Company had \$2,000,000 of notional value foreign currency forward contracts that matured through October 1, 2013.
 Notional amounts do not quantify risk or represent assets or liabilities of the Company, but are used in the calculation of cash settlements under the contracts.
-The fair value of the forward contracts at April 30, 2013 was \$9,830 (2012: nil), and the company recognized a marked to market gain (loss) of forward contracts for the year ended April 30, 2013 of \$32,405 and this gain is included in the fair value adjustment on derivative instruments.
-The Company did not enter into any forward contracts during the year ended April 30, 2012.
+The fair value of forward contracts as at April 30, 2014 is \$nil.